How Much Do Built-In Bookshelves Cost in 2025?

 Frequently Asked Questions

-For a built-in bookshelf, always choose high-quality furniture-grade wood.
-Softer woods, like pine, and particle boards like MDF can sag under the weight of heavy books.
+High-quality furniture-grade wood will give you the best performance.
+Softer woods (like pine) and particle boards like MDF can sag under the weight of heavy books.
 Ideally, your shelves should hold 20 to 40 pounds per foot, so opt for scratch-resistant hardwood plywood or solid wood.
-Popular options include mahogany, cherry, koa, maple, oak, walnut, birch, and cedar.
+Popular options include mahogany, cherry, maple, oak, walnut, and birch.

 Need professional help with your project?